WhatIETF/draft-rosenbergjennings-dispatch-ripp/draft-rosenbergjennings-dispatch-ripp.md

 implementations MUST support [@RFC2833] for DTMF, and MUST support [@RFC3389] for comfort noise, for both sending and receiving.

+In general, an entity MUST declare a capability for any characteristic of a call which may result in a proposal being unacceptable to the client.
+This requirement facilitates prevention of call failures.

+It is RECOMMENDED that the handler description include a nickname, img, vendor and device-id elements.
+The device-id element, when present, MUST be globally unique in space and time.

 ## Call Establishment

-To initiate a call, a client MUST have a valid advertisement for the TG against which it will place the call, and MUST know its own advertisement for the TG which will initiate the call.
-The proposal MUST be a valid advertisement JSON document, as specified in (#syntax).

-The client MUST construct a proposal, which tells the server what media to send.
-This proposal MUST include zero or more mic parameters, and zero or more cam parameters, corresponding to the sources and that the client wishes the server to send.
-These MUST be a subset of those present in the advertisement from the peer.
-The client MUST specify the values for any codec which are not the default.
-The value for each parameter MUST be less than the value specified in the advertisement from the peer, and also MUST be less than its own maximum value from its own advertisement.
-If a selected value differs from the default, it MUST be included in the proposal.
-The proposal MUST include the "id" attribute for the source.
-This is crucial to inform the peer which of its sources to send.

-Similarly, the client chooses which of its sources will send, and to which sinks on its peer it will send.
-It MUST NOT send media for which there is not a corresponding sink on its peer which is a match for the media type.
-It MUST send utilizing media parameters which are less than the values specified in the advertisement in the peer for that sink.

-To place a call, the client performs a POST request to the peer TG URI, using the /calls resource.
-This request MUST include the target and passport URI parameters.
-The target parameter
+To place a call, the client performs a POST request to /calls resource on the TG URI URI.
+This request MUST include a body, formatted according to the syntax of (#syntax).
+The body MUST contain the "handler", "destination" and "passport" values.

+The handler value MUST be a valid HTTPS URI and MUST point to a hander registered and active against the same authority in the POST's request URI.
+If there is no matching handler currently registered, the server MUST return a 500.

-MUST be of the form user@domain.
-If the target is a phone number on the PSTN, this must take the form <e164>@e164.arpa, where <e164> is a valid E.164 number.
-RIPP also supports private trunks, in which case the it MUST take the form <number>@<domain>, where the number is a non-E164 number scoped to be valid within the domain.
+The destination MUST be either an E.164 value or an email address.
+If an E164 address, it SHOULD be a subset of the addresses defined in the "destinations" parameter of the TG description.
+A server MUST reject a request whose target does not so match.
+RIPP also supports private trunks, in which case the destination MUST take the form
+<number>@<domain>, where the number is a non-E164 number scoped to be
+valid within the domain.
 This form MUST NOT be used for E.164 numbers.
-Finally, RIPP can be used to place call to application services - such as a recorder - in which case the parameter would take the form of an RFC822 email address.

 The passport URI parameter MUST be a valid passport as defined by [@RFC8224].
 It identifies the calling party and includes signature information which can be used to verify it.
 If the client has no official certificate proving ownership of the identity in the passport, it MUST generate a self-signed certificate and use that.
+The caller ID and called party values in the passport MUST be within the allowed values defined in the "origins" and "destinations" parameters of the TG, respectively.

 The server MAY authorize creation of the call using any criteria it so desires.
 If it decides to create the call, the server MUST return a